haldean/ubik-mirror/ARCHITECTURE.markdown

 left is the constant word `tuple` and whose right is a zero-word-terminated list of type encodings.

-// NEEDS WORK:
 The tree encoding of packed list types is provided for better space usage than a straight list would provide.
-The left type descriptor for a string is a constant word `string`.
-The right value of a string is a list of packed UTF-8 bytes encoded as cons cells, where each cell has a left of 8 bytes of UTF-8 data, and a right that either points to the next node or a zero-word.
-The represented string is the concatenation of all left values in the list.
+The left type descriptor for a packed list is a node whose left is the constant word `packed` and whose right is the type of the elements of the list; this type is restricted to be a built-in integral type or `char`.
+The right value of a packed list is a node whose left is a word containing the number of items in the list, and whose right is a list of packed values encoded as cons cells, where each cell has a left of 8 bytes of packed data, and a right that either points to the next node or a zero-word.
+If the data ends off of an 8-byte boundary, the remaining bytes in the left word are zeroed; it is up to the user of the tree value to respect the length given in the first word of the value.

+Strings are stored as UTF-8 and are represented as packed lists of bytes; the represented string is the concatenation of all left values in the list.
 Note that this means that each individual left value may in fact be poorly-formed UTF-8, as a multibyte code point may be split across words.